ZahidGalea/windtools-mcp/README.md

 - **Sentence Transformers**: Deep learning models for creating embeddings from code
 - **FastMCP**: Framework for building MCP-compliant servers
 - **Async Lifespan Management**: Efficient resource initialization and cleanup

+### Initialization Process

+The server initializes ChromaDB and the embedding model in the background, allowing it to start accepting requests immediately while resource loading continues in the background.
+The `get_initialization_status` tool can be used to check if the initialization is complete.

 ## Setup